GMT-458-Web-GIS/geogame-aaybukekucuk/README.md

     * The player receives a small **time bonus** as a reward.

 ### ▪️ How many questions will there be?
 This is a real-time strategy game, not a quiz.
-There are no static "questions."
+There are no "questions."
 The **tasks are the dynamically spawning infected taxis**.
 The number of tasks is unlimited; the challenge is to cure as many as possible within the time and life limits.

 ### ▪️ How many lives, if any, does a user have?
 Yes, the player has **3 Immunity Lives (☣️)**.
-This makes the game challenging and punishes careless clicking.
 A life is lost in two ways:

 1.  **Mistake Penalty:** If the player clicks incorrectly 2 times (hitting an empty area OR a healthy-only zone), they lose 1 life.
-2.  **Infection Overload:** If the player ignores the virus and the number of infected taxis on the map exceeds a critical threshold (40+), they are penalized 1 life.
+2.  **Infection Overload:** If the total number of infected taxis on the map exceeds a critical threshold, they are penalized 1 life.

 ---

 ## 3. Technology Stack & Bonus Point Justification

-This project fully embraces the "advanced packages" objective for **bonus points**.

-### ▪️ Which JS library are you planning to use?

-* **HTML5, CSS3, JavaScript (ES6+):** The foundation of the project.
+This project explores advanced JavaScript libraries beyond Leaflet/OpenLayers to meet the **bonus** criteria:

-* **CesiumJS (Advanced Geovisualisation - BONUS):** This is the game's 3D engine.
-Instead of Leaflet/OpenLayers, we use Cesium to render Google's **Photorealistic 3D Tiles** of NYC.
-It also renders all game objects (taxis, cylinders) in a real-world 3D coordinate system.
+* ### 1.
+CesiumJS (Advanced Geovisualisation - BONUS)
+    This is the **core 3D engine** of the game.
+It renders Google's **Photorealistic 3D Tiles** of NYC and manages all 3D game objects (taxis as `Box` entities, quarantine zones as `Cylinder` entities).

-* **Turf.js (Data Analysis Package - BONUS):** This is the "Geo" brain of the game.
-When the player clicks, `Turf.js` performs a real-time **geospatial analysis** (`turf.distance()`) to calculate which taxis are inside the quarantine buffer.
-This is a core "Point-in-Polygon" operation.
+* ### 2.
+Turf.js (Data Analysis Package - BONUS)
+    This is the "Geo" brain of the game.
+When the player clicks, **`Turf.js`** performs a real-time **geospatial analysis** (`turf.distance()`) to calculate which taxis are inside the quarantine buffer (a core "Point-in-Polygon" operation).

-* **Chart.js (Data Analysis Package - BONUS):** The HUD features a live-updating **Stacked Area Chart**.
-This chart visualizes the real-time ratio of Healthy vs. Infected taxis, providing critical statistical feedback to the player.
+* ### 3.
+Chart.js (Data Analysis Package - BONUS)
+    The HUD features a live-updating **Stacked Area Chart**.
+This chart visualizes the real-time ratio of Healthy vs. Infected taxis, providing critical statistical feedback.

-### ▪️ Explore NYC taxi data.
-Yes.
-The `sim_data.js` file creates a **procedural simulation based on real-world NYC taxi data patterns**.
-Taxis are spawned at and routed between known hotspots (Times Square, Central Park, Wall Street, etc.) to mimic realistic city traffic.

 ---

+## 4. Data Source (NYC Taxi Data)
+The assignment requirement to `Explore NYC taxi data` is met by simulating taxi movement patterns based on real-world NYC hotspots (Times Square, Wall Street, Central Park, etc.).

+---

-## 4. Frontend Layout & Sketch
+## 5. Frontend Layout & Sketch

 The layout is a futuristic "Heads-Up Display (HUD)" designed for instant readability.